Adventures on the Samaná Peninsula

 Hit the streets, ride the wavesEuropean-tinged Las Terrenas, a former fishing village turned chic resort town, livens up the peninsula with a surprising dining scene revolving around Spanish-influenced dishes and fresh seafood.
 Let blaring bachata and merengue jams take you from dinner to dancefloor at the countless seafront lounges, venues and dance clubs.

 From sundown to surf’s up!
 Work out yesterday’s indulgences at the beaches of Las Terrenas, a prime spot for surfing.
 Try kite surfing along the shores of Punta Popy, while all levels are invited to line up, paddle fast and take off at Playa Bonita, home to various surf schools (and perfect waves).

 Pro-tip: for water-bound thrills, Samaná is also a top sport fishing destination.
 On the menu: barracuda, marlin, mahi-mahi, tuna and more!

 What’s nextReady for your own Samaná adventure?
 We’re here to help you plan your trip around our selection of all-inclusive packages perfect for all types of travellers.
-Pick the best resort for you from our collections: Adults, Family, Spa or Spotlight.
+Pick the best resort for you from our collections: Adults, Family or Spa.